 Microwaving Chocolate/Candy Melts - Chocolate can quickly go from melted to burned.
 To avoid this, microwave at 50% power in 30-second intervals.
 Stir between each interval until the chocolate is 80% melted.
 Continue to stir until the other 20% melts.
 The warmth will melt the remaining chocolate.

-Remove the Top Layer of Cake - The top or outside layer of cake is dryer than the interior.
+Remove the Top Layer of Cake - The top or outside layer of the cake is dryer than the interior.
 The dryness can cause the pop to crumble.
 This is easily avoided by using a knife to remove the top layer.

 Finely Crumble the Cake - The finer the cake is crumbled, the smoother your cake pop will be.
 So take that extra minute to crumble by hand or place the cake in a stand-up mixer with a paddle attachment.
 The mixer will do all the work for you!